marcduiker/marcduiker-dev/src/posts/2026/2026-06-23-what-is-publiccode-yaml.md

 ## Adoption Across Europe

-The `publiccode.yaml` standard is gaining significant traction across Europe:
+The `publiccode.yml` standard is gaining traction across Europe:

 - **Italy**: Mandatory for all public software, with a [national catalog](https://developers.italia.it/) built on it
 - **Netherlands**: Recommended standard for open source projects on [developer.overheid.nl](https://developer.overheid.nl)